 This story involves a creepy ghost named La Mala Hora.
-She has the face of a demon, glowing red eyes, and sharp, pointed teeth.
-She appears in country crossroads after dark, and she is only seen by those traveling alone.
+She has the face of a demon, glowing red eyes, and pointed teeth.
+She appears at country crossroads after dark, and she is only seen by those traveling alone.

 Some say she is a dangerous demon who enjoys terrorizing humans by paralyzing them or turning them insane.
-Other legends describe this creepy ghost as an omen of death.
-If you see her, then someone in your life will die very soon.
+Other legends describe this creepy ghost as an omen of doom.
+If you see her, then someone in your life will perish very soon.

-Dawson, New Mexico doesn't really exist anymore because the town was abandoned after two deadly disasters.
+Dawson, New Mexico, doesn't really exist anymore because the town was abandoned after two major disasters.
 The only thing left of the old mining town is the Dawson Cemetery.
 The small town thrived in the late 1800s, but tragedy struck in 1913 when an explosion took the lives of nearly 300 miners.
-Ten years later, another explosion killed 123 men.
+Ten years later, another explosion took the lives of 123 men.
 The company closed down the mine, and Dawson became a ghost town soon after.

 Now, visitors see misty apparitions and glowing lights near the cemetery gravestones.
 Legends say these lights are the headlights of the ghostly miners' helmets.

 This one is less of a story and more of a phenomenon.